OWASP/AppSecEurope2018/program/trainings.md

 This is the proposed training schedule for AppSec EU 2018 as of 23 April 2018.
 Training subject to change based on trainer availability.

+For a detailed description of each training see the [full program](/program/).

 <table class="price">
 <thead>